 In a cloud environment, retry policies become increasingly important.
 Transient errors may occur due to network issues, or maintenance of infrastructure elements, and retry policies let the application gracefully recover from such errors without propagating the error to the end user.

 Because the virtual machines hosting a Web App may be restarted at any time, you risk losing any information stored in the file system.
-Also, if you have large media volumes, you should store assets in a BLOB storage instead of in the Web App, because this will limit scalability.
+Also, if you have large media volumes, you should store assets in a BLOB storage instead of in the Web App, because this limits scalability.
 Optimizely provides access to BLOB storage through a BlobProvider interface.

 Note: Some third-party components such as Lucene.NET that use file shares or files local to the web server, may have problems with high traffic in a cloud environment, and are therefore not supported.